Markay12/MarkInfo-Projects/_posts/2022-01-04-talkingtostrangers.md

 This story is one that heavily relies on what was spoken about in the previous chapter.
 What ultimately led to her being a prime suspect in her friends murder is just because she acted _different_.
 Since she did not fit the norms of how someone would react to their friends murder, she immediately became prime suspect number one.

+This story travels through the police's shortcomings in their interrogation of Amanda and the troubles that they caused her later in life.
+She had done nothing wrong and just because she acted differently than their perception of someone who should be innocent, they framed her guilt.
+Not only did they do this, but they changed her whole image into a sex crazed addict.

+This chapter also proves why it is so easy for some people to lie.
+All they have to do is fit societies perception of someone who is innocent.

 ## Chapter 8

 This chapter is reminiscent of the fifth chapter and moves onto a sexual assault/rape case at Stanford University.
 This chapter mainly brings up the issue of intoxication and its effects on the perceptions of the people around us.